Asymptotic analysis of the finite predictor for fractional Gaussian noise: Proof of Theorem

 \subsection{Solution to the Hilbert problem}

-In this section, we will argue that any solution to the Hilbert problem \eqref{H1}-\eqref{H4} can be expressed in terms of solutions to a certain system of integral and algebraic equations.
-To formulate the precise result, we will need to introduce several objects, some of which have a slightly different forms depending on the sign of $d$.
+In this section, we will argue that any solution to the Hilbert problem \textup{(H1)}-\textup{(H4)} can be expressed in terms of solutions to a certain system of integral and algebraic equations.
+To formulate the precise result we will need to introduce several objects, some of which have a slightly different form depending on the sign of $d$.
 Define the function

-where $\arg(\cdot)$ takes values in $(-\pi,\pi]$, and let
+where $\arg (\cdot )$ takes values in $(-\pi ,\pi ]$, and let

 This function is sectionally holomorphic in $\mathbb C\setminus [0,1]$ and satisfies the homogeneous boundary condition

 Define the function